 They invaded the country that was later called Afghanistan, where they separated into an Iranian and an Indian branch.
 The first group settled in Aria (a name that lives on in our word "Iran"), where they settled after 1000 BCE; the second group reached the Punjab c.1500 BCE.
 From the second millennium on, three groups of languages can be discerned: the Indian group (Vedic, Sanskrit...), the Scythian group (in the homeland on the steppe), and the Iranian group (Gathic, Persian...).
-Even when, in the sixth century, the Achaemenid empire was at its most powerful and the Persians lived in comfortable towns, they still remembered their earlier, nomadic life style, as Herodotus points out:
+Even when, in the sixth century, the Achaemenid Empire was at its most powerful and the Persians lived in comfortable towns, they still remembered their earlier, nomadic life style, as Herodotus points out:

 The Persian nation contains a number of tribes, and the ones which Cyrus assembled and persuaded to revolt were the Pasargadae, Maraphii, and Maspii, upon which all the other tribes are dependent.
 Of these, the Pasargadae are the most distinguished; they contain the clan of the Achaemenids from which spring the Perseid kings.
-Other tribes are the Panthialaei, Derusiaei, Germanii, all of which are attached to the soil, the remainder -the Dahae, Mardi, Dropici, Sagarti, being nomadic.note[Herodotus, Histories 1.125; tr.
+Other tribes are the Panthialaei, Derusiaei, Germanii, all of which are attached to the soil, the remainder - the Dahae, Mardi, Dropici, Sagarti - being nomadic.note[Herodotus, Histories 1.125; tr.
 Aubrey de Selincourt.]

 A second group of nomads known to have gone south may be the tribe of the Cimmerians.
 Their name Gimirru, which was given to them by the Assyrians, may mean "people traveling back and forth".
 The Cimmerians destroyed the kingdoms of Urartu (an old name for Armenia) and Phrygia (in Turkey) in the last quarter of the eighth century BCE.
 A group that Herodotus identifies as Scythians even reached Ascalon in Palestine.
 According to Herodotus, they ruled the northwest of Iran (which Herodotus calls Media) for twenty-eight years.
-We have no idea what

 In the sixth, fifth and fourth centuries BCE, the Persians discerned several nomadic tribes on the Central-Asian steppe.
 As we have seem, they called them Sakâ.
 We know the names of these tribes from Persian royal inscriptions and can add information from Herodotus and other Greek authors.

 - The Sakâ haumavargâ ("haoma-drinking Sacae") were subjected by Cyrus the Great.
 Herodotus calls them Amyrgian Scythians.
 Haoma was a trance inducing drink, made from fly agaric.
-Because his mushroom does not occur south of the river Amudar'ya (Oxus), we must assume that these nomads lived in Uzbekistan.
+Because this mushroom does not occur south of the river Amudar'ya (Oxus), we must assume that these nomads lived in Uzbekistan.
 Herodotus informs us that they were archers and wore trousers and pointed caps.
 He also mentions their use of the battle ax (which they called sagaris).